mongodb/specifications/source/server-selection/server-selection.rst

 Changes
 =======

-2019-05-20: Added rule to ignore read preference for standalone servers
+2019-05-20: Added rule to not send read preferene to standalone servers

 2017-11-10: Added application-configurated server selector.